spencemcd/m9-javascript/README.md

 Note, this is similar to the `forEach` method, but the `forEach` method **does not** return a value.
 To practice accessing information via object properties, and leveraging different object methods, see [exercise-2](exercise-2).

 ## DOM Manipulation
 This is all well and good, but what does JavaScript have to do with your webpage?
 Similarly to how you can select elements using CSS, you can select elements from your DOM using JavaScript.
 This will enable you to **get**, **add**, **change**, and **remove** elements from your webpage.
-In [module-4](https://github.com/INFO-474/m4-jquery), we'll introduce the `jQuery` library that provides a much more succinct syntax for accomplishing the same tasks.
-Under the hood, the `d3` library leverages the same processes, so it's important to understand what's happening (even if you will rarely use the native JavaScript syntax):
+In [module-10](https://github.com/info343c-a16/m10-jquery), we'll introduce the `jQuery` library that provides a much more succinct syntax for accomplishing the same tasks.
+Under the hood, libraries such as `jQuery` and `d3` library leverages the same processes, so it's important to understand what's happening (even if you will _rarely_ use the native JavaScript syntax):

 ```javascript
 // Set the innerHTML property of the element with id "demo"